On local characterizations of Hida families of Siegel modular forms: Introduction

 \item In addition to the hypothesis \ref{lab:finPN}, suppose that the following cyclicity hypothesis holds: \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{Fin-Cyc}), ref=\scshape{Fin-Cyc},partopsep=0pt,parsep=0pt] \item The $\TT^\Yos$-module $\Sel_{\mathrm{ur},p}(K,\DD)^\vee$ is cyclic. \end{enumerate} Then, \ref{lab:GV2} holds.

 \end{enumerate} \end{restatable}

-The cyclicity hypothesis is, in fact, used by Hida to reprove the main result of Ghate--Vatsal in the appendix to \cite{MR4397038}.
-In fact, as mentioned in \cite[Section 9]{castella2024critical}, it is also required by Castella--Wang-Erickson in \cite[Theorem 1.4.1]{MR4397038}.
+The cyclicity hypothesis is used by Hida to reprove the main result of Ghate--Vatsal in the appendix to \cite{MR4397038}.
+As mentioned in \cite[Section 9]{castella2024critical}, it is also required by Castella--Wang-Erickson in \cite[Theorem 1.4.1]{MR4397038}.
 Although the cyclicity hypothesis seems to be strong, it seems to be necessary in order to obtain the desired characterizations if one solely employs Ribet's method and pseudo-nullity hypotheses.
 See section \ref{sec:limitation}.
 Note that there is however some history towards studying cyclicity of Iwasawa modules.
-See the introduction of \cite{hida2018anticyclotomic}.
+See \cite{hida2018anticyclotomic}.